• Science and Strategies for Nurturing Connected & Courageous Kids

 All age groups

-Attention is one of our most precious and valuable resources.
-In this workshop, Erin Walsh unpacks the brain science of attention, memory, and multitasking in today’s digitally connected world.
-Explore the distraction economy, understand the seeking brain, and gain practical strategies for helping young people build focus as they navigate homework, YouTube, texting, and social interactions.
+Erin Walsh unpacks the brain science of attention, memory, and multitasking in today’s digitally connected world.
+Explore the distraction economy, understand the seeking brain, and gain practical strategies for helping young people build focus as they navigate homework, YouTube, and each other.

 The Many Faces of Stress: Raising Resilient Kids